zenecture/neuroflow/README.md

 net.train(xs, ys) // it's the XOR-Function :-)
 ```

-For feed-forward nets, the error function is defined as follows:
+For feed-forward nets, the loss function can be defined as follows:

     E(W) = Σ1/2(t - net(x))²